walkframe/covertable/python/README.rst

 length
 ~~~~~~~~~~~~~~~~
-It means length of pair to meet. (default: 2)
+Number of factors to be covered. (default: 2)

-The more it increases, the more number of combinations increases.
+Obviously the more it increases, the more number of combinations increases.

 sorter
 ~~~~~~~~~~~~~~~~